Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

-The equations of motion \eqref{eq:dynamics} conserve also the entropy.
+This states the energy conservation in absence of an external time-dependent perturbation (that can transfer energy to the system).

+Similarly, it is possible to prove that also entropy is conserved during the dynamics.
+This is consequence of the reversibility of the quantum dynamical equations in a closed quantum system.
 This is a general feature of any Hamiltonian dynamics, and the TD-SCHA makes no exception, even if the Hamiltonian depends self-consistently from the density matrix.
 The entropy defined on the many-body density matrix is: